Clearblue

 I listen to Clearblue over and again, each time devastated by it.
 Lorde has bust wide open a new language with Virgin, writing like “there’s nowhere to hide, intimate from the jump.”1

 We confuse ideas as the atomic source, raw unit on the timeline of creation.
 Cause and effect: all things physical come after a thought.
 Not quite.
-Thinking re-wires us physically.
+Thinking re-wires the physical.
 Ideas are structures and systems mistaken for a brick.
 No wonder they are stubborn to change.
-No wonder they are convoluted for us to hide in.
+No wonder we hide in them.
 No wonder they detonate.
-No wonder we struggle to dismiss them.
 Like chemical compounds, the properties of an idea are defined by its structure.
 Some wrap like a double helix.
 Some nurture like southern rain.
 Some self-organize like a grand bazaar.
-Some destruct like a grenade.

 What is the virgin source of an idea?
 What does an idea look like when it has nowhere to hide?